-I'm purchasing my first flat in Skipton benefiting from help to buy.
-The builders refused to reduce the amount so I negotiated 6k of fixtures and fittings instead.
-The estate agent suggested that I not reveal to my conveyancer about the side-deal as it may adversely affect my loan with the lender.
-Should I keep quiet?.
+I am purchasing a new build house in Skipton with a loan from The Royal Bank of Scotland.
+The builders refused to move on the amount so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The estate agent told me not to tell my lawyer about the extras as it would adversely affect my loan with the lender.
+Is this normal?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.